 Joan Cross papers

 This collection comprises papers relating to the life and career of English soprano Joan Cross.
-There are press reviews and programmes covering many years of her career, as a singer, director, producer and teacher with Sadler's Well's Theatre, the English Opera Group and the Norwegian National Opera.
-The material includes a draft autobiography with performance diary, and a list of Cross's performances from 1924 to 1957, arranged by opera and by date with details of venue and other cast members.
-There are also opera vocal scores, performance scores and printed music used and annotated by Cross, as well as manuscript and printed music by Lawrance Collingwood.
+There are items covering her whole career as singer, director, producer and teacher with Sadler's Well's Theatre, the English Opera Group and the Norwegian National Opera.

 approx. 35 boxes

 Joan Cross was born in London in 1900.
 She attended St Paul's Girls' School where she was taught music by Gustav Holst.
 She studied singing at Trinity College of Music, and in 1923 joined the chorus of the Vic-Wells opera company at the Old Vic.
 Here she came to the attention of Lilian Baylis who singled her out as a soloist.
 From 1931 to 1946 Cross enjoyed a successful career as one of the leading sopranos of the Sadler's Wells Theatre opera company.
 She sang many roles from a wide repertory including Mozart's Pamina, Verdi's Aida and Elisabeth in Tannhäuser as well as parts in the first British performances of Rimsky-Korsakov's Snow Maiden and Tsar Saltan.
 Cross also sang Lady Macbeth in Lawrance Collingwood's Macbeth which was premiered in 1934.
 She only made a handful of performances at the Royal Opera House, starting in 1931 with Mimi in La Bohème and including Desdemona to Lauritz Melchior's Otello in 1934.